ros-hybrid-behaviour-planner/so_coordinator/README.md

 ```
 The class needs two parameters:
 `so_goal` is the self-organization goal and has to match one key used in the provided expert knowledge.
- `expert_knowledge` is the path to the expert knowledge yaml file, e.g. so_expert_knowledge.yaml.
+ `expert_knowledge` is the path to the expert knowledge yaml file, e.g. to so_expert_knowledge.yaml.

 The options available for the DecisionStrategy are loaded first.
 This is done by reading in the expert_knowledge yaml file.